Rory McIlroy back on top of the world by winning CJ Cup

 AP Golf Writer

-RIDGELAND, S.C.
-(AP) — Rory McIlroy capped off his steady march back to No. 1 in the world on Sunday with an explosive burst of three birdies late in the round to hold off Kurt Kitayama and win the CJ Cup in South Carolina.
+Tied with Kitayama with five holes to go at Congaree, McIlroy ran off three straight birdies to seize control.
+The pivotal run began with a 5-iron from 227 yards to 15 feet on the par-3 14th, only the fifth birdie on the hole in the final round.

-Tied with Kitayama with five holes to go at Congaree, McIlroy ran off three straight birdies to seize control and finished with two bogeys, hardly enough to ruin the moment.
-He closed with a 4-under 67 for a one-shot victory.
+“I think that the birdie on 14 was really … that’s what separated … the birdie on 14 was big,” McIlroy said.
+That was followed by another key moment on the 348-yard 15th hole, where he got up-and-down for birdie and Kitayama three-putted for par from 40 feet.

 McIlroy, who finished at 17-under 267, won for the 23rd time on the PGA Tour and 31st time worldwide.